SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/concepts/2022-08-02-data-product.markdown

 |:-:|
 |<sub><sup>*Data everywhere!!*</sup></sub>|<br/><br/>

+Be aware that a data product is not the same as data as a product.
+We may hear the term "data as a product" often these days.
+One of the principles of the data mesh paradigm is to consider data as a product.
+This principle is sometimes shortened to "data products," which leads to a misunderstanding between data products and data as a product.

+Let's explore the distinctions between these two notions.

 # What is a data product?
-Data product is the *primary enabler* for accomplishing the product's end objective.
-This means that any digital product or feature that uses data to accomplish a goal might be called a *data product*.
+Any product is called a *data product* if data is the key enabler for its primary goal.
+This means that any digital product or feature that *relies on data* to achieve its ultimate purpose or goal may be referred to as a data product.

 The former chief data scientist of the United States, DJ Patil, defined a data product in his 2012 book Data Jujitsu: The Art of Turning Data into Product as "*a product that facilitates an end goal though the use of data.*"